siddharthgoel88/web-attacks/README.md

 ### Can I contribute to this project?
 Absolutely !!
 Contributions are welcomed through Pull Requests.
 But a couple of points before you send your contribution :-
 - The coding style, directory structure, README.md and all other formats should match to the existing style of repository.

+### Disclaimer
+This education is for educational purpose only.
+Developers and contributers of this project will not be responsible for any damage caused directly or indirectly through this project.